 Final Cut Pro X

 Audio and video production isn’t as simple as just hitting the record button; however, depending on the project, it typically isn’t too complicated of a process either.
 Before you book an appointment, please review the steps in the audio/video production process to ensure you are prepared.
+DEIT in conjunction with IA have created a document outlining the instructional and promotional video process.

 Project idea & scope